 In 2006, the Hawai'i State Legislature passed a bill establishing Construction Academy programs at select University of Hawai'i Community College campuses with a goal of preparing high school students with the technical, academic, and employability skills necessary to pursue a career in the construction industry.
-Hawai'i Community College has since established Construction Academy programs at Waiākea, Kohala, Konawaena, Pāhoa, and Kea'au High Schools, placing community college faculty at the high schools to teach courses, giving students the opportunity to earn community college credits while satisfying high school graduation requirements.
-For more information, contact Grant Ka'au'a or Renette Pacheco at (808)934-2795, or visit www.hawaii.hawaii.edu/construction-academy
+Hawai'i Community College has since established Construction Academy programs at Kohala, Konawaena, Pāhoa, and Kea'au High Schools, placing community college faculty at the high schools to teach courses, giving students the opportunity to earn community college credits while satisfying high school graduation requirements.
+For more information, contact Ashton Dircks or Renette Pacheco at (808)934-2670, or visit www.hawaii.hawaii.edu/construction-academy